newatoms/beta/_private/customers/stby/pitches/how-stby-began.md

 ## Goal

-To know what is the driving force behind stby and how it became as good as it is now
+To know what the driving force behind STBY is and how it became as good as it is now

 ## Action